A Grateful Heart

 This sermon is about blessings from the Universe and keeping a grateful heart.
 As Cicero says: “Gratitude is not only the greatest of virtues, but the parent of all the others.”

-The Path prayer begins with: “I open myself up to the Universe and its blessings with a graterful heart” because practice of all eight Virtues starts with recognizing and appreciating life’s blessings.
+The Path prayer begins with: “I open myself up to the Universe and its blessings with a grateful heart” because practice of all eight Virtues starts with recognizing and appreciating life’s blessings.
 Always start with what you have and what you can do, not what you lack or your obstacles.
 Gratitude means maintaining a positive and optimistic attitude and doing your best to pay it forward.
 It means never taking the Universe or any specific part of it for granted.
 Tell people that you love and/or appreciate them.
 Take the time to play with the dog.
 Smile at strangers.
-Be nice to others, not because they are nice to you, but because that is just who you are.
+Be nice to others, not because they are nice to you, but because who somebody else is shouldn't dictate who you are.
 This kind of mindset takes Effort and Mindfulness, as well as a great deal of Self-Control.

 You can apply the virtue of gratitude to all Eight Virtues of the Path: